 D-401.b: Activity Interruptions for TANF Applicant Child Care

-Boards must be aware that the requirement to work a minimum of 25 hours per week is only applicable at time of initial eligibility determination for TANF Applicant child care.
+Boards must inform staff members that the requirement to work a minimum of 25 hours per week is only applicable at time of initial eligibility determination for TANF Applicant child care.
 Reductions in work hours that fall below 25 hours per week during the 12-month eligibility period constitute temporary changes in work, training or education participation and do not affect ongoing eligibility for CCS.

 Boards must ensure that an Activity Interruption is entered into the child care case management system when a customer experiences a permanent cessation of work, training, or education.
 Child care must continue for three months or until the next scheduled eligibility redetermination if sooner.
 If the customer returns to any work, training, or education activity at any level, child care must continue for the duration of the customer’s 12-month eligibility period.